 Freedman submitted six proposals for boundary changes to meet class size requirements to accommodate all the new homes that are being built in the new communities in Parkland.
 One resident told the school board members that many families haven’t had a voice yet to complain about the proposals because many of them haven’t moved in yet.

 The new proposals have unbuilt homes that are currently in the boundaries for Heron Heights to attend schools like Deerfield Beach or Park Springs Elementary School.
 Those in middle would attend Deerfield Beach or Forest Glen Middle School, and those that are slated to go to Stoneman Douglas would be assigned to either Coral Springs High School or Blanche Ely High School.

 Freedman’s answer to the overcrowding of schools in Parkland?
 Demand Broward County Public Schools build another school.

 “It is my hope that your passion will be brought the superintendent so that he sees how critical it is that a school be built,” said Freedman.

 With over 25,000 empty seats in Broward County schools, it was very unlikely that a new public school will be built, said one official who did not want to be named.

 But what about a charter school?
 If a public school won’t be built, is Parkland a prime location for a potential Charter school?

 Perhaps if enough parents are angry enough about boundary changes, they will get their school, any school, built faster in their area.
-With a child already in private school, Freedman may not be so loyal to the public school system, and a charter school may solve the problem for the school board without breaking up any Coral Springs or Parkland neighborhoods.

 The boundary proposals are still preliminary at this time.
 Want to join the Save Heron Bay Facebook page?
 Save Heron Bay